Getting started with Vue DataManager in Vue 2

 Filter

-Data filtering is a fundamental operation that allows to obtain a reduced view of data based on specified filter criteria.
-This feature is essential for efficiently managing and displaying large datasets.
+Data filtering is a fundamental operation that enables a reduced view of data based on specified filter criteria.
+This feature is Essential® for efficiently managing and displaying large datasets.

-The filter expression can be easily constructed using the where method of the query class.
-This method allows you to specify filter criteria based on various conditions.
+The filter expression can be constructed using the where method of the query class.
+This method enables specification of filter criteria based on various conditions.

-The following example demonstrates how to filter data based on the EmployeeID field equal to 4 using the where method of query class and executeLocal method of DataManager.
+The following example demonstrates filtering data based on the EmployeeID field equal to 4 using the where method of the query class and executeLocal method of DataManager.

 <template>